cdapio/coopr/docs/docs/source/guide/admin/server-config.rst

      - Interval, in seconds, various runs are scheduled on the server.
    * - server.ids.start.num
      - 1
-     - Along with ``loom.ids.increment.by``, this setting is used to partition the ID space for :doc:`Multi-Datacenter High Availability </guide/bcp/multi-data-center-bcp>`.
+     - Along with ``server.ids.increment.by``, this setting is used to partition the ID space for :doc:`Multi-Datacenter High Availability </guide/bcp/multi-data-center-bcp>`.
 The ID generation in a datacenter will start from this number.
 Each datacenter will need to have a different start number so that the IDs do not overlap.
-All Loom Servers in a datacenter should share the same value of ``loom.ids.start.num``.
+All Loom Servers in a datacenter should share the same value of ``server.ids.start.num``.
    * - server.ids.increment.by
      - 1
-     - Along with ``loom.ids.start.num``, this setting is used to partition the ID space for :doc:`Multi-Datacenter High Availability </guide/bcp/multi-data-center-bcp>`.
+     - Along with ``server.ids.start.num``, this setting is used to partition the ID space for :doc:`Multi-Datacenter High Availability </guide/bcp/multi-data-center-bcp>`.
 The IDs will increment by this number in a datacenter.
-All datacenters have to share the same value of ``loom.ids.increment.by`` to prevent overlapping of IDs.
+All datacenters have to share the same value of ``server.ids.increment.by`` to prevent overlapping of IDs.
 This number has to be large enough to enable future datacenter expansion.
    * - server.callback.class
      - com.continuuity.loom.scheduler.callback.HttpPostClusterCallback
      - Class to use for executing cluster callbacks.